001anj/projectInvia/README.md

 2. Run two commands after execution of test to view allure report
  a) allure generate allure/allure-results --clean
  b) allure open allure/allure-report

+### Continous Integration with CircleCI
+1. Create a folder .circleci with file config.yml.
+For more information (https://devexpress.github.io/testcafe/documentation/continuous-integration/circleci.html)
+2. Replace the text of config.yml with mentioned in this repository.
+3. Log in to CircleCI using your GitHub account.
+If this is the first time you are using CircleCI, you will start from an empty workspace.
+Add the following project "projectInvia" in it.
+4. Click on button "start building" to trigger a build.
+5. Check the test results.